-- has not been an employee and has not held a general management position within Somfy SA or any other Group company during the last three years; - is not a significant customer, supplier or banker of Somfy SA or its Group, or for which Somfy SA or its Group represents a significant share of his/her business activity; - is not a significant shareholder of Somfy SA; - is not closely related to a Director or major shareholder; - has not been a statutory auditor of Somfy SA over the past three years.
+- Is not and has not been an employee and does not hold and has not held a general management position within Somfy SA or any other Group company during the last three years; - Is not a significant customer, supplier or banker of Somfy SA or its Group, or for which Somfy SA or its Group represents a significant share of his/her business activity; - Is not a significant shareholder of Somfy SA; - Is not closely related to a Director or major shareholder; - Has not been a statutory auditor of Somfy SA over the past three years.

-In light of these criteria, the Supervisory Board considered that Martine CHARBONNIER, Valérie PILCER and Jean-Bernard GUILLEBERT qualified as independent members.
+In light of these criteria, the Supervisory Board considered that Valérie Pilcer, Jean-Bernard Guillebert and Michel Rollier qualified as independent members.
+The Board noted that there was no business relationship between the independent members and Somfy SA.

-Martine CHARBONNIER and Valérie PILCER provide Somfy Group with their experience in the fields of finance and risk monitoring.
-Jean-Bernard GUILLEBERT continues to provide the Somfy Group with all his experience in the fields of finance, strategy and risk monitoring.
+Valérie Pilcer provides Somfy Group with her experience in the fields of finance and risk monitoring.
+Jean-Bernard Guillebert continues to provide the Somfy Group with all of his experience in the fields of finance, strategy and risk monitoring.
+Michel Rollier provides Somfy Group with all of his industrial and international experience, acquired during his time with Michelin Group, in particular in the fields of finance, strategy and marketing.